elyas-hanafi/wagmi-master/README.md

 1. **Connect Wallet**: On the homepage, click "Connect Wallet" to open the RainbowKit modal.
 Select your preferred wallet (e.g., MetaMask).
 2. **Sign Message**: Once connected, the app will prompt you to sign a cryptographic message to authenticate.
-3. **Access Protected Routes**: After signing in, you can access protected resources by using your authenticated session.

 ---

-## Troubleshooting

-### Common Issues

-1. **Session Not Persisting**:
-   - Ensure your `SESSION_SECRET` is set correctly and that Iron Session is configured for secure cookies in production.

-2. **Signature Verification Errors**:
-   - Verify that the SIWE message and signature are being correctly generated and verified both client- and server-side.

----

 ## Contributing

 We welcome contributions!
 Feel free to fork the repository and submit pull requests.
 Make sure to follow the code style guidelines and write tests for any new features.

----

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ---